TOC Home back

 Illustration(s)

 A circular diagram, a bit smaller than most other similar diagrams.
 In the centre is an 8-pointed star painted blue, with a yellow heart, that looks more like a flower than a star.
-There are 8 segments, which are alternatingly filld with many small stars, or with a single star with some words before and after it.
+There are 8 segments, which are alternatingly filled with many small stars, or with a single star with some words before and after it.

 Text

-There are 5 lines of text in a single paragraph, at the top of the page above the drawing.
+There are 5 lines of text in a single paragraph, at the top of the page, above the drawing.

 There is a large circular text along the outside of the drawing.
 There are 12 lines of radial text, 8 along the segment boundaries, and four including one star each.